 Panasonic Lumix DC-FZ80D / FZ82D

-The screen on the back is unfortunately fixed, but it is touch enabled.
-The camera is also WiFi enabled, and is a lightweight 640g (22.58oz).
-There’s no weather sealing, although that isn’t a surprise at this price point.
+The rear screen is fixed rather than tilting, which is a shame, but it is touch-enabled.
+There’s no weather sealing, which isn’t a surprise at this price point.

 Weight: 640g / 22.58oz